imAsparky/junction-box/docs/source/Document-Templates/index-document-templates.rst

 .. include:: /extras.rst.txt
 .. highlight:: rst
-.. index:: templates; Index
+.. index:: index-template ; Index

-.. _templates-index:
+.. _index-template:
 ==================
 Document Templates
 ==================

-|

 See a list of the Document Templates we have completed below.